What are While-Reading Activities?

-While-reading activities are defined as activities that help students to focus on aspects of the text and to understand it better, a few examples of while reading activities could be any one of the following:
+While-Reading Activities are defined as activities that help students to focus on aspects of the text and to understand it better.
+The goal of these activities is to help learners to deal as they would deal with it as if the text was written in their first language.

-3. Identify the connectors (however, moreover, thus, etc) to see how they link ideas within the text.
+3. Identify the connectors to see how they link ideas within the text.
+For a full list of linking words, have a look at these linking words grouped by category.

 8. Coding text involves teaching students a method of margin marking so they can place a question mark next to an statement they don’t understand or an exclamation mark next to something that surprised them.

-9. Encourage student-to-student conversation, you can ask students to have a conversation after they have finished a paragraph or a stanza of a poem so they can clear up any confusions they might have.
+9. Student-to-student conversation, you can ask students to have a conversation after they have finished a paragraph or a stanza of a poem so they can clear up any confusions they might have.